abhijeet4022/TechLearningHub/Kubernetes/Lab/Sai_Kiran/Ingress/config.md

 - www.learntechnology.cloud, vote.learntechnology.cloud and result.learntechnology.cloud

 # Now create the Ingress Resource - Secrets will be used in ingress rule for https.
-- kubectl apply -f ingress_rule.yaml
+- kubectl apply -f ingress_rule.yaml -n ingress-nginx